 Panes talk to each other via Tokio channels.
 An agent's output streams into another pane's input.
 Build reactive pipelines — agent A's result triggers agent B. Visual connection indicators show active data flows.

 Your agents configure the app for you.
 They spawn panes, set titles, build dashboards, rearrange the workspace, and update their own status — all through a typed API with sub-millisecond IPC to the Rust backend.
-You describe the layout you want; your agents make it happen.

 Syntax-highlighted code preview pane.
 Authentic terminal emulation via xterm.js + portable-pty.
 Per-pane zoom, font size, transparency, and theme.
 Shell integration across bash, zsh, fish, pwsh.